-Join the notification list to get an email when registration opens up
+Join the notification list to get an email when registration begins

 There are weekly live events – and you’re welcome to participate in as many or as few as you would like. i.e. Nobody is taking attendance – and everything is recorded. 😁